Indonesia - Sumba & Flores Photo Tour - full itinerary

 Bali — Tambaloka (Sumba)

-This morning, we have time for a relaxed breakfast at our hotel before heading to the nearby airport for our flight to Tambolaka, the main gateway to West Sumba and the starting point of our journey into this fascinating and culturally rich island.
-Upon arrival we will be transferred to our hotel to check in.
+After a stunning sunrise over Sanur beach, we have time for a relaxed breakfast at our hotel before heading to the nearby airport for our flight to Tambolaka, the main gateway to West Sumba and the starting point of our journey into this fascinating and culturally rich island.

 Day 3: